cannatag/ldap3/README.txt

     - I'm not sure about which connection strategy is the best to use on LDAP  messages communication, so I'm writing a Connection object with a **pluggable** socket connection Strategy.

-    - "SyncWaitStrategy", "AsyncThreadedStrategy" and "LdifProducerStrategy" are defined.
+    - Currently "SyncWai", "AsyncThreaded", "LdifProducer" and "SyncWaitRestartable" strategies are defined.

 6. Semplified query construction language

-    - For a different project I developed an "abstraction layer" for LDAP query.
+    - Previously I developed an "abstraction layer" for LDAP query.
 I'd like to have a generalized LDAP abstraction layer to semplify access to the DIT.

-7. Compatibility mode for application using python-ldap
+7. Compatibility mode for application using python-ldap (TBD)

     - I have a number of projects using the python-ldap library.
-I'd like to move them to Python3 without changing what I've already done for LDAP.
+I'd like to move them to Python3 without changing what I've already done for LDAP access.

     - It should be (ideally) enough just to change the import from python-ldap to python3-ldap to use them on Python3, at least for the LDAP part.

+8. PEP8 compliance

+    - Library should be PEP8 compliance (from version 0.8.4)

 Installation
 ------------